 Dr Aimee Murray

-Where are you looking: Not looking for antibiotics currently.
+Where are you looking for antibiotics: Not looking for antibiotics currently.

 Expertise offered: Offering to test novel compounds currently under development, to provide information on selective potential, characterisation of resistance genes, mobility of genes and bacterial host in relation to green/sustainable development of novel antimicrobials.